nethoundsh/checkdocs/README.md

 > Agentic Q&A over the [VulnCheck](https://docs.vulncheck.com) documentation, live intelligence API, and vulnerability-research notebooks — a BM25-indexed, locally-served assistant built in Go.

 Built in Go.
-Requires an OpenRouter API key; a VulnCheck API token unlocks live intelligence queries; a Brave Search API key unlocks web search and vendor CVE enumeration.
+Default model: `anthropic/claude-sonnet-4.5` via OpenRouter (swap with any compatible model via flag).
+A VulnCheck API token unlocks live intelligence queries; a Brave Search API key unlocks web search and vendor CVE enumeration.

+---

+## Background

+VulnCheck publishes excellent documentation and intelligence data, but answering operational questions — "is this CVE actively exploited?", "which vendors have the most KEV entries this quarter?", "do detection rules exist for this vulnerability?" — means cross-referencing the docs site, the live v3 API, and their open-source research notebooks by hand. `checkdocs` unifies those three sources behind a single agent interface: ask in plain English, get a cited answer drawn from whichever sources are relevant.

 ---